seinecle/DataStorm2015/public_html/keynote.md

 <p align="center"><img src="img/formatted/example infovis.jpg"/></p>

 The issue is, this emphasis on hypothesis testing can be detrimental to the advancing on the bigger picture: creating visualizations that are widely adopted and used in a world so full of information (or call it noise) that attention by individuals is becoming the scarcest of resources.
-As illustrated by the figure above, and I were to be a bit tough on infoviz, I'd say you need a PhD to get it: the interfaces they design are not engaging enough, not using the platforms that viewers are now using, and the information displayed hardly enhances human cognition for laymen like me.
+As illustrated by the figure above, and if I were to be a bit tough on infoviz, I'd say you need a PhD to get it: the interfaces they design are not engaging enough, not using the platforms that viewers are now using, and the information displayed hardly enhances human cognition for laymen like me.

 ###2.
 Infographics